Volunteer Befriender 1-1

 About Cambridgeshire Deaf Association

-CDA is a charity dedicated to improving the wellbeing of deaf and hard of hearing people.
+Make a difference in the lives of deaf and hard of hearing people across Cambridgeshire.